Shrewsbury and Chester Railway

-The North Wales Coalfield
+North Wales Mineral Railway

+The North Wales Mineral Railway gained royal assent in 1844, during the early years of the Railway Mania.

+The Chester and Holyhead Railway was being promoted from 1836, and more actively from 1840, and the idea of a railway feeder to that line arose.
+This was promoted locally, titled the North Wales Mineral Railway.
+As indicated by the name, it was intended to tap the mineral reserves of the area.
 The North Wales Coalfield runs from near Talacre at the mouth of the River Dee through Wrexham to Oswestry.
 The coal and associated iron industries became particularly active from the early eighteenth century, but poor transport links to markets suppressed the potential of the trade.

-The Chester and Holyhead Railway was being promoted from 1836, and more actively from 1840, and the idea of a railway feeder to that line arose.
-This was promoted locally, titled the North Wales Mineral Railway.
 At first it was to include branches to coal pits and iron works, but these were dropped due to local opposition.
-It obtained the Royal Assent to its Act of Incorporation on 6 August 1844.
-It was to run from Wrexham to a wharf at Saltney, and a connection at the latter place to the Chester and Holyhead Railway, which was authorised in the same session.
-In the following Parliamentary session, on 21 July 1845 it was authorised to extend south from Wrexham to Ruabon.
-To get better access to the pits, it was to include a branch from a junction at Wheatsheaf, a little north of Wrexham, to Brymbo and Minera.
+The revised scheme was authorised by the North Wales Mineral Railway Act 1844 (7 & 8 Vict. c. xcix) on 6 August 1844.
+It was to run from Wrexham to a wharf at Saltney, and a connection at the latter place to the Chester and Holyhead Railway, which had gained its authorisation a month earlier in the same session.

+In the following parliamentary session, authorisation was granted on 21 July 1845 by the North Wales Mineral Railway Extension Act 1845 (8 & 9 Vict. c. cxv) to extend the line south from Wrexham to Ruabon.
+To get better access to the pits, it was to include a branch from a junction at Wheatsheaf, a little north of Wrexham, to Brymbo and Minera, via a tunnel and inclined plane.

-Further powers were taken the following year, on 27 July 1846, for short stubs to access collieries at Ffrwd, Brynmally, Brymbo and Vron.
-The line from Wheatsheaf to Minera was open in July 1847 and the local branches were ready and open in November 1847.
+Further powers were taken the following year in the North Wales Mineral Railway Deviation and Branches Act 1846 (9 & 10 Vict. c. ccl), authorised 27 July 1846, for short stubs to access collieries at Ffrwd, Brynmally, Brymbo and Vron.

 Shrewsbury, Oswestry and Chester Railway

+With the realisation that it could become part of a through route, the NWMR began to make plans to extend the line southwards to Shrewsbury.

-The forecast for the main line disrupted when the Chester and Holyhead Railway proposed its own line south.
-This arose out of disagreements with the Grand Junction Railway, on which the CHR would depend for access to London.
-The CHR developed proposals for a line from Chester to Shrewsbury (to be called the Cheshire and Shropshire Junction Railway).
+The forecast for the main line was disrupted when the Chester and Holyhead Railway (C&HR) proposed its own line south.
+This arose out of disagreements with the Grand Junction Railway, on which the C&HR would depend for access to London.
+The C&HR developed proposals for a line from Chester to Shrewsbury (to be called the Cheshire and Shropshire Junction Railway).

 Such a railway would hugely reduce the income of the North Wales Mineral Railway, so the NWMR promoted its own route from Ruabon to Shrewsbury, named the Shrewsbury, Oswestry and Chester Junction Railway.
-In Parliament it was this line that was authorised, on 30 June 1845, unopposed in Parliament, and the CHR scheme was turned down.
+It was this line that was authorised by the Shrewsbury, Oswestry and Chester Junction Railway Act 1845 (8 & 9 Vict. c. xlii), on 30 June 1845, unopposed in Parliament, and the CHR scheme was turned down.